Top 30 Data Engineering Interview Questions and Answers

 15. What is Apache Spark?
 Why is it popular among data engineers?

-- Supports large-scale batch and stream processing.
+- It supports both batch and stream processing

 import pandas as pd